Bosko's Picture Show: Home media

+Bosko's Picture Show is available uncut, uncensored, and digitally remastered on disc 3 of the Looney Tunes Golden Collection: Volume 6 DVD set.

 Legacy

 Aside from newsreels, the short is argued to be the first depiction of Hitler in an American film, although there is an earlier appearance in the August 1933 short Cubby's World Flight by the Van Beuren Studios; while flying over Germany, Cubby Bear receives smiles and waves from both Chancellor Hitler and President Paul von Hindenburg.
 Ironically, this short was produced by Harman-Ising after they had broken ties with Schlesinger.